 It is constituted by muscles that push food ingested into the stomach through the emission of rhythmic waves.

 Once the food is found in the stomach, there is an area composed of a circular muscle located at the junction of the esophagus and the stomach, which prevents food from returning to the esophagus, called the lower esophageal sphincter (LES).

 In the stomach, food is combined with acids and enzymes for digestion.
-There are protective cells that line the stomach, preventing the acid from causing inflammation.
+Protective cells line the stomach, preventing the acid from causing inflammation.

-But if stomach acid and digestive juices return to the esophagus there is no such protection and inflammations and damage to the coating can be caused by not being protected.
+However, if stomach acid and digestive juices return to the esophagus, there is no such protection, and inflammations and damage to the coating can be caused by not being protected.

-These stomach acids irritate the esophagus and cause symptoms of the augury.
+These stomach acids irritate the esophagus and cause symptoms of the prophecy.

 This more severe condition is known as gastroesophageal reflux.

 - Acute cholecystitis.

 - The Barrett’s esophagus.

 - Oesophageal and stomach cancer.